RealMepon/CrushCrush-cheat/README.md

 Features of the paid version:

-early updates
+1. early updates
-nsfw-unlocker
+2. nsfw-unlocker
-more tips
-personal support
+3. personal bug fixing

 Disclaimer: This program is for education only i am not responsible for any damage.